asyncapi/website/markdown/blog/2024-marketing-report.md

 Please note that I currently do not have direct access to AsyncAPI’s social media accounts.
 Buffer provides an effective solution for posting content, monitoring performance, and maintaining the high standards of AsyncAPI's public presence without broad access.

 As part of the benefit of using Buffer, we have access to our social media analytics.
-Below are the analytics for LinkedIn and X (formally Twitter) from January 1st to December 12th, 2024.
+Below are the analytics for LinkedIn from January 1st to December 12th, 2024.

 <Figure
   src="/img/posts/marketing-images/linkedIn-metrics-insights.webp"
-  alt="Graph showing AsyncAPI LinkedIn metrics including follower growth, engagement rates, and post performance over time" caption="AsyncAPI LinkedIn graph showing metrics insights from Buffer analytics." className="text-center"
+  alt="Graph showing AsyncAPI LinkedIn follower growth" caption="AsyncAPI LinkedIn graph showing the followers growth from Buffer analytics." className="text-center"
 />